ibm-cloud-docs/satellite/storage-ocs-local.md

 1. [Assign your storage configuration to clusters](#assign-storage-ocs-local).

 <br />
-## Assigning your OCS storage configuration to a cluster
+## Assigning your ODF storage configuration to a cluster
 {: #assign-storage-ocs-local}

 After you [create a {{site.data.keyword.satelliteshort}} storage configuration](#config-storage-ocs-local), you can assign you configuration to your {{site.data.keyword.satelliteshort}} clusters.